To quote John Lennon: “Life is what happens to you while you’re busy making other plans.”

 My love for music began at the age of 9 after witnessing the Beatles on the Ed Sullivan show in 1964.
 A love for making jewelry began in 1972 at the age of 17, leaving the Philly area to study Art at Mercyhurst College in Erie, PA.
-A very independent soul, a few months after graduation, in the summer of ’76, my dreams were realized when I started my own custom jewelry business.
+A very independent soul, a few months after graduation, in the summer of ’76, my dreams were realized when I started my own custom jewelry business – “original jewelry by elisa” doing one-of-a-kind lost wax castings.
 It would take decades before my love for music and jewelry would intertwine.

 Weekends consisted of traveling the East coast and the Midwest doing art shows and eventually opening a brick and mortar “La Petite Jeweler’s” in the fall of ’79.
 Music was also very important, traveling to see various concerts and forming lasting friendships with local musicians.